-Prior to LED lighting, it might have been safe to assume that all dimming schemes functioned in more or less the same way and fairly consistently.
+Prior to LED lighting, it might have been safe to assume that all dimming schemes functioned in a similar and fairly consistently way.
 But with modern LED lighting systems, the function is more complex and it's surprisingly common to achieve poor dimming performance.

-Moreover, to both lighting professionals and end-users, the difference between smooth, intuitive dimming and jerky, unpredictable dimming is instantly apparent.
+Moreover, the difference between smooth, intuitive dimming and jerky, unpredictable dimming is instantly apparent to lighting professionals and end-users.
 Inconsistency in the color of dimmed light from one luminaire compared to its neighbor is equally unmistakable.

 It's critical to understand why we see poor LED dimming applications and how to specify dimming so that it meets expectations across an entire lighting installation.

 The Human Eye: A Non-Linear Photometric Sensing Device